Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # EngageUI
 ## Motivation
 EngageUI is a simpler and more efficient way to build PC desktop app GUIs
-than the prevalent WIMP, control-panel metaphor basedapproach.
+than the prevalent WIMP, control-panel metaphor based approach.
 It is designed to use only the keyboard for user input.
-The mouse is not used for screen-space selection in an EngageUI.
+9-a   The mouse is not used for screen-space selection.

 ## History
 After several years of using PCs,
-we decided that the PC user interface would be better
+we decided that the PC user interface would be better off
 if we didn't have to use the mouse in the interaction.
 However, after DOS, all operating system UIs were designed
 with the mouse in mind based on a paradigm known as WIMP